csning1998/on-premise-gitlab-deployment/README.md

 1. **Packer + Ansible: Provisioning base Kubernetes Golden Image**

    Packer plays the role of an "image factory" in this project, with its core task being to automate the creation of a standardized virtual machine template (Golden Image) pre-configured with all Kubernetes dependencies.
-The project uses `packer/source-qemu.pkr.hcl` as its definition file, with a workflow that includes: automatically downloading the `Ubuntu Server 24.04 ISO` file and completing unattended installation using cloud-init; starting SSH connection and invoking the Ansible Provisioner after installation; executing `ansible/playbooks/00-provision-base-image.yaml` to install necessary components such as `kubelet`, `kubeadm`, `kubectl`, and `CRI-O` (also configure it to use `cgroup` driver); finally shutting down the virtual machine and producing a `*.qcow2` format template for Terraform to use.
+The project uses `packer/source.pkr.hcl` as its definition file and it's driven by `packer/20-k8s-base.pkrvars.hcl`, with a workflow that includes: automatically downloading the `Ubuntu Server 24.04 ISO` file and completing unattended installation using cloud-init; starting SSH connection and invoking the Ansible Provisioner after installation; executing `ansible/playbooks/00-provision-base-image.yaml` to install necessary components such as `kubelet`, `kubeadm`, `kubectl`, and `CRI-O` (also configure it to use `cgroup` driver); finally shutting down the virtual machine and producing a `*.qcow2` format template for Terraform to use.
 The goal of this phase is to "bake" all infrequently changing software and configurations into the image to reduce the time required for subsequent deployments.

 2. **Terraform: The Infrastructure Orchestrator**

    Terraform is responsible for managing the infrastructure lifecycle and serves as the core orchestration component of the entire architecture.
 Terraform reads the image template produced by Packer and deploys the actual virtual machine cluster in Libvirt/QEMU.
 The definition files are the `.tf` files in the `terraform/` directory, with the **workflow as follows:**

-   -  **Node Deployment (Stage I)**:
+   -  **Node Deployment (Layer 10)**:

-      -  Based on `node_configs` defined in `terraform/terraform.tfvars`, Terraform calculates the number of nodes that need to be created.
+      -  Based on `k8s_cluster_config` defined in `terraform/terraform.tfvars`, Terraform calculates the number of nodes that need to be created.
       -  Next, Terraform's libvirt provider will quickly clone virtual machines based on the `.qcow2` file.
 Under the hardware resources listed in Section 0, cloning 6 virtual machines can be completed in approximately 15 seconds.

-   -  **Cluster Configuration (Stage II)**:
+   -  **Cluster Configuration (Layer 20)**:
       -  Once all nodes are ready, Terraform dynamically generates `ansible/inventory.yaml` list file.
       -  Then, Terraform invokes Ansible to execute the `ansible/playbooks/10-provision-cluster.yaml` Playbook to complete the initialization of the Kubernetes cluster.